Automating-GIS-processes/CSC18/source/lessons/L1/Intro-Python-GIS.rst

 What sort of tools are available for doing GIS in pure Python?
 --------------------------------------------------------------

-We have already used few Python modules for conducting different tasks, such as **numpy** for doing mathematical calculations or **matplotlib** for visualizing our data.
-From now on, we will familiarize ourselves with punch of other Python modules that are useful when doing data analysis or different GIS tasks.
+During the course we will familiarize ourselves with punch of other Python modules that are useful when doing data analysis or different GIS tasks.